Sagarrajak01/IQchat/Readme.md

 ---

-## 📊 Example Output
+## Example Output

 * Total messages and words
 * Most active users
 * Word cloud of frequently used words
 * Number of links and media messages
-* Emoji analysis showing most used emojis with pie chart and counts 🧠
+* Emoji analysis showing most used emojis with pie chart and counts

 ---

-## 🧠 Future Improvements
+## Future Improvements

 * Sentiment analysis per user
 * Chat timeline visualization
 * Enhanced emoji color analytics
 * User interaction graph using **NetworkX**

+---

+## Acknowledgements
+Special thanks to Sushil Kumar for guidance and support on this project.